Why enroll in a BSN program in nursing?

 - A fully charged battery and plug

-National Council Licensing Exam (NCLEX) Pass Rate is 85.96% for the year from October 1, 2015 through September 30, 2016.
-Click here to see a list of the NCLEX pass rates by school in the state of Pennsylvania.
+National Council Licensing Exam (NCLEX) Pass Rate is 90.47% for the year from October 1, 2017 through September 30, 2018.
+Click here to see a list of NCLEX results by Universities in PA.

 What skills and abilities do I need to be a nurse?